Skip to main content

 • the container-layer-size is not limited by any profiles, but instead set to the maximum disk space available on the relevant partition in the operating system (system-detected)

-• the applicable resource profiles for devices and gpus are above mentioned t-my-site and t-acme respectively
+• the applicable tenant resource profiles for devices and gpus are above mentioned t-my-site and t-acme respectively

 In a more complex tenant structure it may happen that the application owner's tenant is not authorized to see all the relevant information either, in which case they would in turn need to ask their parent tenant to execute the same action.